 Care for your recycled wool blanket

 Merino wool is very low maintenance for a highly performing material.
 Wicking means merino fibre can absorb and evaporate large quantities of moisture.
 This is why merino is lightweight and warm when wet, quick drying, breathable, insulating and odour resistant.
 Additionally, the natural oils in the wool mean the material is not easily stained and it's naturally antibacterial.
-Help extend your blanket’s life by following these instructions in order:
+Help extend your blanket’s life by following these instructions: